about us

 Ketcia Peters Group Inc. (KPG) provides bilingual organizational and human development services to the public and private sector.
 This includes analysis and coaching of HR practices, strategic planning, organizational change, equity and inclusion, and anti-racism.
 KPG also provides individual and group coaching.

-In recent years, KPG has shifted to greatly expand its equity, diversity and inclusion work at the municipal and community level, with a focus on anti-racism and anti-oppression.
+In recent years, KPG has shifted to greatly expand its equity, diversity and inclusion work at the international community level, with a focus on human rights, anti-racism, anti-oppression and sustainable development.
 This work centers on a trauma-informed approach in order to ensure we do not cause further harm to those most marginalized in our communities.
 KPG has a network of diverse meeting/workshop designers, facilitators and coaches who are prepared to work collaboratively with organizations committed to long-term change.

 She manages efforts to bring awareness around issues of policing and justice.
 In her role on COMPAC, she worked with representatives of the Ottawa Police Service (OPS) and Aboriginal and racialized communities to develop a Strategic Plan that included Values and Ethics as well as Conflict Resolution programs that have been helpful in ensuring ethical conduct of COMPAC members and in proactively resolving critical incidents between the police and Aboriginal and racialized communities in Ottawa.